-On August 14, I proudly joined with Evangelicals in Justice Sunday II (I participated in the first event in April).
+On August 14, I will proudly join with evangelicals and Jews in Justice Sunday II (I participated in the first event in April).
 We may be of different faiths, but it is not our theological differences that matter: we are united on the same side of the culture war against those who would like to censor the public expression of religion and drive people of faith out of the public square.
 Radical secularists want us to sit back and relax and leave the driving to them.
 But I have news for them: we will be disobedient.
 Moreover, we fully intend to take control of the wheel.
 (Lucky for them, we believe in something they don't-tolerance.
 Which is why we won't run them over.)